 - Having a weak immune-system due to conditions such as HIV/AIDS, cancer and diabetes.

 When you get infected with tinea capitis the incubation period can differ from 10 days to 3 weeks.
 If your pet or an animal that you are treating suffers from tinea capitis it can take between 2 to 4 weeks, before disease symptoms are seen.
 When fluorescence occurs using a Wood's lamp, it can be observed on the skin after 7 days.

 How to get rid of it

 Tinea capitis can not be treated by an gentle shampoo or topical treatments, according to dermatologists.
 But you can use a selenium sulfide shampoo, such as the exfoliating shampoo of Neofollics.
 You need to apply the antifungal cream directly to the scalp or your child’s scalp.
 You’ll need to wash your child's hair with the shampoo at least twice a week.
 This shampoo may help prevent tinea capitis from spreading, but it won’t heal the condition.
-Some antifungal cream or effect can also help to combat it.
-Because it may help reduce inflammation and lower the risk of scarring and permanent hair loss.
+Because it only helps to reduce inflammation and lower the risk of scarring and permanent hair loss.

 Prevention measures against tinea capitis

 You can take prevention measures against tinea capitis.
 Hand hygiene is one of the most important measures to decrease the risk of spreading tinea capitis to you from an animal or another person.
 Cleaning your hand is important to prevent mould spores of the scalp to spread.